 - Duration.
 Previously, it took us less than four hours to plan up a Scrum sprint.
 After migrating to SAFe, planning began to last four days almost.

 - Participants.
 While applying Scrum, we planned sprints independently from other teams.
-In SAFe it’s all different.
+In SAFe, it’s all different.
 Development, QA, business analysts, UX specialists are to participate in planning cooperatively.
-If someone can’t attend it for some reasons, he or she should be available for questions.
+If someone can’t attend it for some reason, he or she should be available for questions.

 Now have a look at the agenda of the Product Increment planning we had last month.

-When they are done, the floor is yielded to the Product Owner of every team.
-The Product Owner briefly presents the scope of requirements for all the team to be familiar with the features that will be developed by every other team.
-On that note, the first day of planning is over and teams say goodbye to each other to meet the following day.
+When they are done, the floor is yielded to the product owner of every team.
+He/she briefly presents the scope of requirements for the whole team to be familiar with the features that will be developed by every other team.
+On that note, the first day of planning is over, and teams say goodbye to each other to meet the following day.

 On day two, teams break out to start working on their plans for the upcoming PI.
 By the end of the day, the draft of the plan should be presented.
-Managers review the plans drafted by the teams and introduce necessary adjustments.
+Managers review those plans and introduce necessary adjustments.

 During the third day of planning, teams continue working on their plans to finalize them.
 Scrum Masters present the plans of their teams and review the risks alongside.
-The final procedure is Confidence Vote.
+The final procedure is a confidence vote.
 All attendees should confirm their commitment to the final plan objective.
 Every team conducts a “fist of five” vote.
-The commitment is accepted if there are three or four fingers in average.
+The commitment is accepted if there are three or four fingers on average.
 If fewer, then plans are reworked.